Greyno/CleaningData/README.md

 + Use ddply to capture the average of the columns by subject and activity
 + The resulting tidy data is in a wide format - each measured variable is in one column and each observation of that variable is in one row i.e. each of the 6 activities is reported once for each subject; each measured observation is in its own column.
-There are 180 observations over 68 variables (including the subject and activity)
+There are 180 observations over 68 variables (including the subject and activity).

-Cleaned data:
-Once cleaned, the data